 Editorial Revision and Recovery: Authenticity and Imitation in John Clare's Early Poetry

 Most writers enjoy a fair degree of authorial control of their own work.
 They often supervise and edit the final versions of their texts; but not so John Clare, the Northamptonshire peasant poet whose poems were left in the hands of his London publishers.
 Vital decisions on selection, omissions, additions and alterations were not the poet's therefore questions about authenticity, editorial revision and recovery of original texts are in this case crucial.

 - Pantuchowicz Agnieszka, Agnieszka Pantuchowicz Warso Anna Anna Warso (eds.): Culture(s) and Authenticity.
 The Politics of Translation and the Poetics of Imitation, Cultures in translation.
-Interdisciplinary studies in language, translation, culture and literature, vol. 1, 2017, Peter Lang Publishing Group, Peter Lang, ISBN 978-3-631-73239-7, [978-3-631-73240-3, 978-3-631-73241-0, 978-3-631-73242-7], 207 p., DOI:10.3726/b11652 opening in a new tab
+Interdisciplinary studies in language, translation, culture and literature, vol. 1, 2017, Berlin, Peter Lang Publishing Group, Peter Lang, 207 p., ISBN 978-3-631-73239-7.
+DOI:10.3726/b11652 opening in a new tab

 - authenticity, authorial control, censorship, literary fashion

-* presented citation count is obtained through Internet information analysis and it is close to the number calculated by the Publish or Perish system.
+* presented citation count is obtained through Internet information analysis and it is close to the number calculated by the Publish or Perishopening in a new tab system.